deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 *Fresh Air*.—I have drawn attention in *Scouting for Boys* to the value of breathing fresh air.
 Few people realise how poisonous is the air of a shut room or railway carriage where many are congregated.

 *Food* is an all-important consideration for the growing lad, yet there is a vast amount of ignorance on the subject on the part of parents, and, therefore, on the part of the boys.
-It is helpful towards the energy and health of his boys - especially in camp that the Scoutmaster should know something about the matter.
+It is helpful towards the energy and health of his boys—especially in camp—that the Scoutmaster should know something about the matter.

 As regards quantity, a boy between thirteen and fifteen requires about 80 per cent of a man's allowance.
 He will gladly put down 150 per cent if permitted.

-The meal should be as simple and unmixed as possible, all vegetable (i.e. bread, oatmeal, vegetables, and fruit) or all animal (soup, meat, and cheese).
+The meal should be as simple and unmixed as possible, all vegetable (*i.e.* bread, oatmeal, vegetables, and fruit) or all animal (soup, meat, and cheese).
 The latter gives him the greater amount of protein to the ounce, and protein is the essential for body-building.
 The former gives him a greater amount of the natural salts needed.
-Cheese is for some indigestible though sustaining-if cooked it is much more easily assimilated.
+Cheese is for some indigestible though sustaining—if cooked it is much more easily assimilated.

 Oatmeal is a grand food for boys.
 The Report of the National Food Inquiry Bureau gives results of inquiry among—